bsteen/cloud-covert-channels/README.md

 **proc-meminfo**
 Covert channel using /proc/meminfo.
 Channel development in progress.
 Sink should be started slightly before the source is started.
 The sink can be run with a "-p" argument to have the recorded data plotted and saved as an image.
+The plotting script needs Python 3 and matplotlib.